• Wed. Mar 12th, 2025

 The Automatic 90 Day Visa Rule For Entry Into Cyprus Explained

-Citizens of European Union countries, as well as Switzerland, Iceland, Liechtenstein and Norway, do not require a visa and may enter Cyprus with a valid national identity card if it displays a photograph.
+Citizens of European Union countries, as well as Switzerland, Iceland, Liechtenstein and Norway, do not require a visa.
+These people may enter Cyprus with a valid national identity card, as long as it displays a photograph.

-1. Visa-free Entry: Citizens of countries outside of the European Union can enter Cyprus with an automatic 90-day visa for short stays within a 180-day period.
+1. Visa-free Entry: Citizens of countries outside of the European Union can enter Cyprus with an automatic 90-day visa.
+This is valid for short stays within 180 days.
 The visa comes in the form of a passport stamp that includes the date of entry.

 2. 90 days within 180 days: A short stay is typically defined as up to 90 continuous days within 180 days.
-This means that non-European Union visitors to Cyprus can stay for up to 90 days, and then must exit.
-They cannot return until another 90-days have passed and this rule applies to cumulative days spent in Cyprus, including multiple entries and exits.
+This means that non-European Union visitors to Cyprus can stay for up to 90 days and then must exit.
+They cannot return until another 90 days have passed.
+This rule applies to cumulative days spent in Cyprus, including multiple entries and exits.

 3. Purpose of Visits: The 90-day rule generally applies to visits for tourism, family visits, or business activities.
 If a non-European Union national wishes to work or stay longer for any other purpose, they would need to apply for the appropriate extended visa.

 4. Extensions and Overstays: Extensions of 90 days are typically not granted for visa-free nationals.
 Overstaying can lead to fines, deportation, or bans on re-entering Cyprus.
-Different rules may apply to citizens of certain countries or specific diplomatic agreements, so it is wise to check the most current immigration guidelines applicable to your nationality before travelling to Cyprus.
+Different rules may apply to citizens of certain countries or specific diplomatic agreements.
+With this in mind, it is wise to check the most current nationality immigration guidelines applicable before travelling to Cyprus.

-5. Border Control Check: Upon entry into Cyprus, border control may check the traveller’s passport and entry stamps to ensure they have adhered to the 90-day rule.
-Refusal of entry may occur if the visitor is trying to re-enter Cyprus within 180 days from their last visit.
+5. Border Control Check: Upon entry into Cyprus, border control will check each traveller’s passport.
+Entry stamps are also checked to ensure that the 90-day rule has been adhered to.
+Refusal of entry may occur if a visitor is trying to re-enter Cyprus within 180 days from their last visit.

-6. Proof of return or onward Travel: Additionally, non-European Union travellers may be required to show proof of return or onward travel plans upon entering Cyprus, as well as evidence of accommodation during their stay.
+6. Proof of return or onward Travel: Additionally, non-European Union travellers may be required to show proof of return or onward travel plans.
+They may also be required to supply evidence of accommodation during their stay.